archit1892/CONTRIBUTING-Project/CONTRIBUTING.md

     Note, using a `git add .` will automatically add all files.
 You can do a `git status` to see your changes, but do it before `git add`.

-6. Commit your changes using a descriptive commit message.
+6. Commit your changes using a descriptive commit message with JIRA issue ID.

     ```shell
-    git commit -m "Brief Description of Commit"
+    git commit -m "EVENTS-125: BZ Awards Competition Leveling the Playing Field"
     ```
+    Where **EVENTS-125**: would be ID of issue on JIRA.

-7. Push your commits to your Gitlab repo :
+7. Push your commits to your Gitlab repo:

     ```shell
     git push -u origin branch-name
     ```

-8. Submit a pull request.
+8. Submit a merge request.

-    Within Gitlab, visit this main repository and you should see a banner suggesting to make a pull request.
-While you're writing up the pull request, you can add `Closes #XXX` in the message body where `#XXX` is the issue you're fixing.
+    Within Gitlab, visit this main repository and you should see a banner suggesting to make a merge request.
+While you're writing up the merge request, you can add `Closes #XXX` in the message body where `#XXX` is the issue you're fixing.
 So an example would be `Closes #42` would close issue `#42`.

-### Submitting a Pull Request
+### Submitting a Merge Request

 What is a pull request?
 [Visit link](https://yangsu.github.io/pull-request-tutorial/)